 Any employee should know that process mapping is one of the essential tools in your toolkit.
 By understanding how processes work and flow, you can help businesses to optimise their operations and improve their bottom line.
-This post will explore what it means to map the process, why it’s so valuable, and how you can get started.

 Define process mapping and its benefits for businesses